albincorreya/ml-training-airflow-mlflow-example/README.md

 - Airflow UI: http://localhost:8080

 >> Note: the login credentials for airflow are sent by email.
 PLease reachout if you haven't received it.

+## Dataset

+Make sure you download the dataset as per the instructions described [here](./data/README.md).

 ## Run DAG using Airflow